AI ethics officer: the hiring guide everyone gets wrong

 If your ethics officer reports to the head of legal or communications, you’ve already lost.
 Those functions have their own priorities.
 Legal cares about compliance.
 Communications cares about reputation.

 Ethics officers need independence.
 That means reporting to the CEO, the board’s risk committee, or directly to the full board.
 Research shows this reporting structure determines whether the role has genuine authority or just influence.
+This matches what we see with AI leadership broadly - more than half of Chief AI Officers already report directly to the CEO or board, and their organizations show measurably better returns.

 Board reporting shouldn’t be quarterly updates with slides.
 It should be regular sessions where the ethics officer presents specific AI systems under review, explains identified risks, and documents which deployments were approved or rejected and why.
 The board needs to see governance working in real time, not sanitized summaries.